Skip to content Skip to main navigation Skip to footer

 CHAYSE, P-CAP STUDENT at Winchester community high school

-The latest innovation is a partnership with the Center of Excellence in Leadership of Learning (CELL) at the University of Indianapolis to implement a new educational model, Pathways to Careers and Postsecondary (P-CAP).
+The latest innovation is a partnership with the Center of Excellence in Leadership of Learning (CELL) at the University of Indianapolis to implement a new educational model, Indiana Pathways to Careers and Postsecondary (P-CAP).

 The Winchester Community High School P-CAP program, called WCHS P-TECH, targets underserved students, many of whom never saw themselves graduating, and helps them become career ready.
 Students leave with a high school diploma, college credits, an industry-recognized credential, and training for in-demand regional jobs.